mflowgen/mflowgen/README.md

 The three builds can be run in parallel and the results compared.
-All file management is handled cleanly by the build system (which mflow generates from the graph).
+All file management is handled cleanly by the build system (which mflowgen generates from the graph).

 Note that because parameters are passed as environment variables, parameter sweeping can be flexibly applied across the physical